 The next day would see the pair pinned down with weather, only leaving the tent to dig it out.
 That night the weather cleared, and they woke up to another clear day.
 However, a cold night meantthe temperature dropped to -22 degrees.

 Before heading out, they summited two more 11,000 footers, Snowdome and Kitchener.
 Then, because they’d made great time, they managed to squeeze in one more before the end of the day: Mt.
 Hector.
-It was their fourth mountain in five days.
+It was their fourth11,000 foot mountain in five days.

 They made it back to Lake Louise with just enough charge.
 No issues, no problems, all gravy.